Glitch art: Data manipulation

-Data manipulation (aka databending) changes the information inside the digital file to create glitches.
+Data manipulation (or databending) changes the information inside the digital file to create glitches.
 Databending involves editing and changing the file data.
 There are a variety of tutorials explaining how to make these changes using programs such as HexFiend.
 Adam Woodall explains in his tutorial:

 Like all files, image files (.jpg .bmp .gif etc) are all made up of text.
 Unlike some other files, like .svg (vectors) or .html (web pages), when an image is opened in a text editor all that comes up is gobbldygook!

 Related processes such as datamoshing changes the data in a video or picture file.
 Datamoshing with software such as Avidemux is a common method for creating glitch art by manipulating different frame types in compressed digital video:

 Datamoshing involves the removal of an encoded video’s I-frames (intra-coded picture, also known as key frames—a frame that does not require any information regarding another frame to be decoded), leaving only the P- (predicted picture) or B- (bi-predictive picture) frames.
 P-frames contain information predicting the changes in the image between the current frame and the previous one, and B-frames contain information predicting the image differences between the previous, current and subsequent frames.
 Because P- and B-frames use data from previous and forward frames, they are more compressed than I-Frames.

 This process of direct manipulation of the digital data is not restricted to files that only appear on digital screens.
 "3D model glitching" refers to the purposeful corruption of the code in 3D animation programs resulting in distorted and abstract images of 3D virtual worlds, models and even 3D printed objects.

 Misalignment

 Misalignment glitches are produced by opening a digital file of one type with a program designed for a different type of file, such as opening a video file as a sound file, or using the wrong codec to decompress a file.
 Tools commonly used to create glitches of this type include Audacity and WordPad.
-Artist Jamie Boulton explains the process and the glitches it produces, noting that these glitches depend on how Audacity handles files, even when they are not audio-encoded:
+These glitches can depend on how Audacity handles files, even when they are not audio-encoded.

-The easiest way to manipulate a file in Audacity is to select a section of the file and apply one of the built in sound effects to it.
-Now, I’m no computing whizz kid, but the way I see it, when you apply a sound effect to a sound file, the program takes that file and alters the file data in the manner which it’s been told will achieve that effect.
-So, for example, if you were to apply an echo effect then it would repeat parts of the file, diminishing the repetition after each iteration.
-The wonderful thing is that it will do this regardless of what the file actually is, Audacity doesn’t know or care whether the file is a sound or not, it will alter it in the manner instructed.